 Why it matters:

 Your stakeholders; investors, customers, employees - may not talk about sustainability every day, but they’re still watching.
-Brands that backslide risk losing trust as outlined above (and in the hidden costs of inaction).
+Fashion brands that backslide risk losing trust as outlined above (and in the hidden costs of inaction).

 With Segura, you gain: